rktjmp/hotpot.nvim/README.md

 **Eval Functions**

-Evaluate any given Fennel, returns the result of evaulation.
+Evaluate any given Fennel, returns the result of evaluation.

 *Does not* automatically print the result!